solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 essential to network operations.
 Currently, these are embedded programs known as "native" programs.

-With an explicit process in place for upgrading Core BPF programs, engineers can safely manage changes to essential programs through feature gates.
-The feature gate process requries incremental activations on each cluster: testnet, then devnet, then mainnet-beta.
-This is extremely valuable for ensuring a change has been safely integrated and will not have negative effects on mainnet-beta.

-This same explicit process can be used to migrate existing native programs to their new Core BPF versions.

 ## Motivation

 BPF programs offer less complexity for other clients, such as Firedancer, since